workitoutsilas/DDoS-Attack-Detection-WebApp/README.md

 - `VirtlEnv/` - Python virtual environment.
 - `tryThis.py` - Flask app - Backend.

-## Prerequisites - Run repo on IDE locally
+## Prerequisites - To run repo on IDE locally

 Ensure you have the following installed:
 - Python 3. x